grubeninspekteur/BetterRBTV/README.md

 To use the [Gulp-Tasks](gulpjs.com) you need to:
 1. Install [NPM](http://blog.npmjs.org/post/85484771375/how-to-install-npm)
 2. Run `$ npm install`

+If you install npm from your package manager, you may have to `sudo ln -s /usr/bin/nodejs /usr/bin/node`

 ### Configuration
 We use a `config.json` file in the roote directory for configuration.